 For dishes that require you to pound the meat flat, tenders are easier to work with than breasts.
 Since chicken tenders are stickier than breast meat, coatings stick to them well.
 This makes tenders perfect for breading or wrapping with prosciutto.

 Tips for How to Cook Chicken Tenderloins

-- Before going ahead with your recipe, cut off the small gristly white nob that you will see protruding from the top end of the tenderloin.
+- Before proceeding with your recipe, cut off the small gristly white tendon that you will see protruding from the top end of the tenderloin.

 - Cook whole chicken tenders for approximately half the time as chicken breast halves.

-- Chicken tenders are more porous than chicken breasts, so over marinating will cause them to take on too much liquid.
-If the marinade is a salty one (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.
+- Chicken tenders are more porous than chicken breasts, so over-marinating will cause them to take on too much liquid.
+If the marinade is salty (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.

 - For stir-fry recipes, cut the tenders into one-inch pieces rather than thin slices, so that the meat doesn’t dry out.

-- Add bite-size (one-inch) pieces of raw chicken tenders to soups close to the very end of cooking time.
+- Add bite-size pieces (1 inch) of raw chicken tenders to soups close to the very end of cooking time.
 If you boil the tenders, they will toughen up.
 Gently simmer them until they are just cooked through – about three minutes.